 Fractional & VIrtual to Full-Time Accounting Team

 As you get deep into this stage, you will either add additional fractional and virtual resources or dedicate at least some full-time accounting team members.
 Some opt to bring accounting in-house at this stage, but the right outsourced partner can scale with you through this phase.
 Either way, their responsibilities won’t change that much, but the team will be much busier.

 Fractional& Virtual to Full-Time Controller

 Your controller will continue to scale your systems at this stage.
 GAAP and sales tax monitoring will become even more important (as audits are likely).
 And, if you engage in any M&A activities, your controller will lead accounting systems integration.
 Your controller will also help to determine the need for enterprise-level software for subscription billing management.
 Your controller may hire an Accounting Manager at this stage to share some of the management burden.

-SaaS CFO duties at this stage include evolving the right mix of KPIs (with a focus on unit economics), coaching department heads, and monitoring key value drivers.
-As the scope of responsibilities increases, it will be time to consider a full-time CFO vs a fractional CFO.
+Virtual SaaS CFO duties at this stage include evolving the right mix of KPIs (with a focus on unit economics), coaching department heads, and monitoring key value drivers.
+As the scope of responsibilities increases, it will be time to consider a full-time CFO vs a Fractional & Virtual CFO.
 A dedicated finance leader will be better suited for heavy involvement in acquisition, M&A, or exit opportunities—whether performing due diligence or preparing the SaaS firm itself for a sale.

 Here, your CFO will be managing complex stakeholder relationships that may include the board, banks, buyers, and investors.
 As you scale, your CFO is likely to need more support, so this is also a good time to bring in a Manager or Director of Finance under him/her.